attentive-sales-engineering/attentive-ticketmaster-proxy/README.md

 -->

-That GET request could be parsed and transformed into an Attentive Custom Events POST request like this:
+That attn.tv site woud parse the GET request and transform it into an Attentive Custom Events POST request like this:

 ```shell
 curl -i -X POST \